sean1rose/amber-elk/STYLE-GUIDE.md

 * Comment on what code is attempting to do, not how it will achieve it.
 * A good comment is often less effective than a good variable name.

+#### Follow JS DOC comment guidelines when defining functions
+This will make it easier for other developers to get an idea of what your code is doing and what is it used for.
+See the [JS Doc documentation](http://usejsdoc.org/) for more information.

 ### Padding & additional whitespace